krishnachandran-u/safesurf/readme.md

 Once the SafeSurf extension is installed and enabled, it will automatically start protecting your browsing session.
 Here's how it works:

-1. **Website Filtering**: SafeSurf maintains a list of potentially harmful or malicious websites.
-Whenever you attempt to visit a website flagged as unsafe, the extension will take the following actions based on your configured settings:
+1. **Website Filtering**: SafeSurf does not maintain a list of potentially harmful or malicious websites.
+Instead, it reads the content of the webpage you attempt to visit and takes the following actions before the page finishes loading, based on your configured settings:

    - **Redirection**: If the redirection option is enabled, SafeSurf will automatically redirect you to a safe webpage or a custom URL when you try to access an inappropriate site.
    - **Notification**: If the notification option is enabled, SafeSurf will display a warning message, alerting you that the website you're trying to access is potentially harmful or inappropriate.